nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_pre_reqs.md

         Digest: sha256:25129d39a4aa85f96159db6933729ea9f35e9d0f7f7cac7918c0a8013672eccb
         ```

-7. Create a tar ball of the helm charts and compress it
+8. Upload the downloaded and prepared helm charts to ChartMuseum instance deployed automatically by Kommander.
+This will make this consistent with other NKP catalog items and will work seamlessly when this is converted to a catalog item.

     ```bash
-    tar -czvf nai-iep-chartbundle.tar.gz *.tgz
+    nkp push chart-bundle kserve-crd-v0.15.0.tgz
+    nkp push chart-bundle kserve-v0.15.0.tgz
+    nkp push chart-bundle nai-core-2.3.0.tgz
     ```

-8. Upload the helm charts to ChartMuseum instance deployed automatically by Kommander.
-This will make this consistent with other NKP catalog items and will work seamlessly when this is converted to a catalog item.

-    ```bash
-    nkp push chart-bundle nai-iep-chartbundle.tar.gz
+9. Download the NAI air-gap binaries (NAI container images) from the link you copied earlier

+    === "Command"

+        ```text title="Paste the download URL within double quotes"
+        curl -o nai-2.3.0.tar "_paste_download_URL_here"
+        ```

+    === "Sample command"

+        ```bash title="This download is about 44 GBs"
+        curl -o nai-2.3.0.tar "https://download.nutanix.com/downloads/nai/2.3.0/nai-2.3.0.tar?..."
         ```

 ## Prepare NAI Container Images